jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-25 Hints and tips for tuning.md

 - **Ungrounded Skills** require a minimum of 5 Q&A pairs
 - **Grounded Skills** require a minimum of 5 contexts each context must have 1 Q&A examples

-**Knowledge files** when adding knowledge, these are either pdf or markdown files **Attribution file** provides the providence information for the knowledge or skill you are adding.
+**Knowledge files** when adding knowledge, these are either pdf or markdown files \
+**Attribution file** provides the providence information for the knowledge or skill you are adding.

+Best practice details for qna.yaml files is available on [Github.com](https://github.com/instructlab/docs.instructlab.ai/pull/3/files)